martin-rizzo/TinyBreakerTools/README.md

 ![Tiny Breaker Tools](./console.png)
 </div>

-`maketb` is a command-line tool designed to create TinyBreaker models.
-These models combine the strengths of a PixArt model with a refiner model (either SD1.5 or SDXL) to generate high-quality images.
+**Tiny Breaker Tools** is a collection of command-line scripts designed for the creation and manipulation of "Tiny Breaker" models.

+The following command is currently available:

+- `maketb`: A command-line tool for creating custom Tiny Breaker models.

+   *More tools are under development.*

-## Overview
+## Tiny Breaker Model Overview

-TinyBreaker models are built by merging a pre-trained PixArt model with a refiner model.
-This combination allows for efficient and effective image generation, leveraging the strengths of both architectures.
-The `maketb` tool simplifies this process, allowing users to create their custom TinyBreaker models by specifying the desired models and parameters.
+Tiny Breaker models are constructed by merging a pre-trained PixArt model with a Stable Diffusion (SD) refiner model.
+This strategic combination leverages the efficient generative capabilities of PixArt with the refinement power of SD models, resulting in high-quality image generation.

-## Features
+## Key Features

+*   **Intuitive Command-Line Interface:**  The tools are designed for ease of use with clear and concise command-line arguments.
- - **Support PixArt model resolutions:** Allows you to integrate pixart models of different resolutions 512px, 1024px, 2048px
+*   **Support for Multiple PixArt Resolutions:** Allows integration of PixArt models with various resolutions, including 512px, 1024px, and 2048px.
- - **Flexible Refiner Selection:** Supports both SD1.5 and SDXL refiner models.
+*   **Flexible Refiner Model Selection:** Supports both Stable Diffusion 1.5 (SD1.5) and Stable Diffusion XL (SDXL) refiner models.
- - **Simple Command-Line Interface:** Easy to use with clear command-line arguments.

 ## Installation